Enter your email address and we'll send you our newsletter to keep you updated.

 Rosie joins us from Christian Aid where she worked for 8 years as a Regional Coordinator with churches, volunteers and campaigners in Essex, and then as Deputy Head of the South East Region.
 She has also worked for Student Christian Movement and the Diocese of Lichfield and is passionate about supporting Christians to put their faith into action to create a fairer world.

 Outside of work she enjoys gardening, drinking tea, climbing trees with her three small children and reading books whenever she gets a chance.
-She worships at St Michael and All Angels in Hackney where she is the Fairtrade rep and a children’s leader.
+She worships at St Martin’s in Worcester.

 With nearly 15 years post qualification experience in Finance, HR and Social Investment, Janie is a chartered accountant who joined us in April 2019.